A comprehensive list of what to pack for Amsterdam in winter to stay warm, comfortable and feel like a local.

 Amsterdam’s winter is cold but not so cold to require any special type of trousers.
 I find jeans go a long way and so do warm leggings should you prefer to wear a skirt.

-For kids, I do find warm tights excellent for both boys and girls.
+For kids, I do find warm tights or lines leggings excellent for both boys and girls.

 Keeping your core warm is important and I find thermal layers to be excellent for travel to colder climates.